 One of the noticeable differences between Anakeesta and Ober is getting up the mountain.

-It is required that you purchase admission ($21.99 for adults) to get up the mountain to see Anakeesta.
+It is required that you purchase admission ($28.99 for adults) to get up the mountain to see Anakeesta.
+And you can usually discount tickets on Tripster that make the trip even more affordable.
 Guests can ride the Chondala (a chairlift), but those who have a fear of heights typically prefer the Ridge Rambler (a big truck).

 It’s also important to note that this drive might be dicey in bad weather conditions.
 In the winter, make sure you have a 4-wheel drive or chains on your tires.
 Don’t take any chances.